isabella232/bas-style-kit/documentation/developers/fonts.md

 BAS has paid for attribution free usage when used in official projects and bundles the font within the Style Kit.

-### Glyphicons

-Bootstrap includes a default icon web-font, Glyphicons Halflings.

-Note: This font is deprecated and will be removed in the next release of the Style Kit.

-This font is **NOT** supported within the BAS Style Kit and **SHOULD NOT** be used.
-Font Awesome, or any of the other speciality icon fonts, **SHOULD** be used instead.

-As Bootstrap uses Glyphicons by default, references it its web-font files are included in the pre-compiled CSS.
-As we don't modify this CSS, it is not possible to remove such references.
-To avoid browser warnings over references to these missing web-fonts they are copied into the `dist` directories of this project using `gulp fonts-glyphicons`.
-This is not ideal as they are placed directly within the `fonts` directory, rather than in a name-spaced directory.

 ### Gulp tasks for icon font Jekyll data files

 Note: See this project's documentation on [Gulp|../gulp.md] if you are unfamiliar with its use within this project.